Remigius2011/rancher-workshop/03-stateful-workloads.md

 add db node
 -----------

-no we are ready to prepare launching a database server. as a first step, we add a slightly more powerful node than the worker nodes. we perform the following steps:
+now we are ready to prepare launching a database server. as a first step, we add a slightly more powerful node than the worker nodes. we perform the following steps:

 * on the cluster level, click `Nodes` and `Edit Cluster`